ng-dst/integra/README.md

          This approach does not rely on Keys / Values order in enumeration (since XOR is commutative), while still being able to distinct Values and Keys of the same name.

-         Unlike folders, Registry is very sensitive to newly created values or keys, hence we hash its listing.
+         Unlike folders, Registry is very sensitive to newly created values or keys, hence we hash it.

 ## Service